LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Access controlled by IAM
   * Harnessed by ECS, EKS, Fargate
   * Supports vulnerability scans, versioning, image tags, image lifecycle

+### Amazon ECS:
+  * Has to launch types: Amazon EC2 and Fargate
+  * Fargate has to use either EFS volume, FSx for Windows, docker volumes, or bind mount (file or dir)
+  * EC2 has to harness an EFS volume amounts instances, not EBS
+  * ECS Autoscaling=>target tracking metrics:
+    * ECSSVCAVECPU
+    * AveCPU use
+    * ECSSVCAVEMEM-average memory use
+    * ALBRequestCountPerTarget-number of requests per target in ALB target group
+  * Can be scaled in/out per EventBridge invoked rules/schedule
+  * IAM roles:
+    * EC2 Instance Profile (EC2 only)-used by ECS agent, makes API calls to ECS service, send container image from ECR, reference sensitive data in Secrets Manager or SSM Parameter Store
+    * ECS Task Role-allows each task to have a specific role, use different roles for different ECS services you run, task role is defined in the task definition

+### Amazon EKS:
+  * Managed node groups:
+    * Create/Manage nodes (EC2)
+    * Nodes are part of ASG managed by EKS
+    * Supports On-Demand or Spot Instances
+  * Self managed nodes:
+    * Nodes created by you, registered to the EKS cluster and managed by an ASG
+    * Can use prebuilt AMI-Amazon EKS Optimized AMI
+    * Supports On-Demand and Spot Instances
+  * Need to specify storage class on EKS cluster, leveraging Container Storage Interface (CSI) compliant driver: EBS, EFS (Fargate), FSx for Lustre/for NetApp ON TAP
+  * Doesn't support λ, does support Fargate, Managed Node Groups, and Self-Managed Nodes

+### AWS Fargate:
+  * Severless backend harnessing ECS/EKS/ECR
+  * VPCU
+  * Memory
+  * AWS runs ECS Tasks for you based on CPU/RAM needed, so to scale, increase the number of tasks
+  * Storage resources (20 GB free)
+  * No time limit like λ (15 minutes)
+  * λ can hit a max concurrency problems, or sometimes can't horizontally scale and might throttle, through with error code 429
+  * Harnessed EFS, doesn't support mounting EBS volumes

 ### Amazon Managed Service for Prometheus: serverless monitoring service harnessing PROMQL to monitor and alert on container environments upon ingestion/storage

 ## Logging and Events